johnridesabike/coronate/CONTRIBUTING.md

+Hi, I'm John, the creator and maintainer of Chessahoochee.
+So far, this has been a one-person show, but I'm always happy to welcome new contributors.
+This project is still in early development stages, so there's a lot of work left to do before it's ready for general public usage.
+If you have an idea, suggestion, question, or bug report, [just open a new issue](https://github.com/johnridesabike/chessahoochee/issues).

 This project is built using Node.js and React, so familiarity with those will come in handy.
-If you're interested in helping, here's my general roadmap for the different components:
+Here are my general to-dos for the different components:

-## API
+## General API

-The API (basically everything in [/src/chess-tourney/](/src/chess-tourney/)) is still very unstable, so I'm not actively seeking help for that until I flesh out how the final product will be organized.
-However, one area where I am seeking feedback is the pairing algorithm, specifically how it weights matchups.
-If you see any problems with its priorities, please open an issue!

-Other API to-dos:

-- Add player match restrictions (don't pair family members, etc.).
-- Clean up player management methods & improve communication between global player management and tournament-local player management.
-- Configure flow types.

-## Front-end

-The user-facing interface currently leaves a lot to be desired, but I'm actively making significant changes to it.
-If you notice any problems with it, you can probably assume I'll fix them soon.
-I still appreciate feedback though 😁

-To-dos:

-- Improve how ranks and ties are displayed.
-- Add a way to manually match/unmatch players.
-- Add pages for managing a global roster outside of individual tournaments.
-- Add pages for editing a player and displaying their stats.
-- Add reording of bye signups.
-- Finalize the import/export screen.
-- Improve adding/removing players after the tournament has begun.
+- The matchup algorithm probably needs to be adjusted.
+It uses the blossom algorithm ([Wikipedia link](https://en.wikipedia.org/wiki/Blossom_algorithm)) to determine matches.
+I based its priorities on the USCF tiebreak options ([read about them here](http://www.uschess.org/content/view/7752/369/)), but my implementation is probably not 100% perfect.
+The source code at [/src/chess-tourney/pairing.js](https://github.com/johnridesabike/chessahoochee/blob/master/src/chess-tourney/pairing.js) has documentation explaining (hopefully clearly) how it currently works.
+Where applicable, I tagged sections of code with USCF section numbers to explain their purpose.
+- There's no real I/O to speak of right now.
+A v1.0 release will need a way to save, load, and back-up data.
+- Type-check coverage needs improvement.

 ## Housekeeping

-General to-dos to keep the project's quality high.

-- Clean up code.
-- Improve test coverage.
+- Write up-to-date tests.
 - Write documentation.

-## Beyond the horizon
+## React

-These will get done eventually, but is very low priority now.
+- This was my first React project, and it shows.
+I already rewrote it once to correct my bad practices, but it still needs a lot of work.
+Any advice or help on improving the JSX code is appreciated!

+## General UX

+- Improve how ranks and ties are displayed.
+- Improve the player editor screen.
+- Implement drag-and-drop.
-- Build an awesome front-end UI.
+- MAJORLY clean up the UI.
+- Possibly implement a premade UI module (Material, Ant, Momentum, etc.)

+## Low-priority

-- Package into a standalone Electron app.
+- Package into an offline Electron app.
-- Improve pairing logic.
 - Add round robin pairings.
-- Export API into standalone node module.
-- Improve rating calculations: provisional ratings and possibly moving to a different engine (e.g. Glicko-2).
+- Improve rating calculations: add provisional ratings and possibly move to a different engine (e.g. Glicko-2).

-The code is designed to follow procedures described in the [USCF chess rulebook](http://www.uschess.org/content/view/7752/369/), which makes building it a unique challenge compared to a generic Swiss pairing system.
-Where applicable, code comments should cite relevant rulebook section numbers.

-If you have any questions or suggestions, just [open a new issue](https://github.com/johnridesabike/chessahoochee/issues) or submit a pull request.